duracloud/deployment-docs/aws-setup.md

       target is the duracloud-igw.

 ## Set up Security Groups
-1. Navigate to EC2 -> Security Groups
+1. Navigate to EC2 -> Security Groups in the AWS console
 2. Create a new security group:  mill-vpc
     1. Set the VPC to "duracloud"
     2. Add the following inbound rules: